Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 * Titanium: [iOS Push Notifications Sample App](https://github.com/appcelerator-developer-relations/appc-sample-ios-push-notifications)
 * Titanium: [App Extensions Guide](https://docs.axway.com/bundle/Titanium_SDK_allOS_en/page/creating_ios_extensions_-_siri_intents.html)

-#### Interactive Notifications (iOS 8 and later)
+#### Interactive notifications (iOS 8 and later)

 You can create interactive notifications for users running iOS 8 or later can respond to without launching the application to the foreground.

 ![](/Images/interactivebannermessage.png)

 Your Titanium application defines one or more _notification categories_, each of which consists of one or more _notification actions_.
-When you [create a push notification](#undefined) in the Dashboard, the **Category** form field lets you specify the category of interactive notification to display when the push notification arrives.
+When you [create a push notification](#create-a-push-notification) in the Dashboard, the **Category** form field lets you specify the category of interactive notification to display when the push notification arrives.

 **To create an interactive notification:**